-The utilisation of small profit targets and tight stop losses enhance the negative impacts of order slippage.
-Also, market liquidity must be robust, as wide bid/ask spreads and choppy price action significantly undermine the strategy's success.
+Small profit targets and tight stop losses enhance the negative impacts of order slippage.
+The market liquidity must be robust, too.
+This is because wide bid/ask spreads and choppy price action can significantly undermine your strategy's success.

 Example of Scalping

-With this in mind, retracement traders will wait for a price to pull back, or "retrace," a portion of its movement as a sign of confirmation of a trend before buying or selling to take advantage of a longer and more probable price movement in one direction or another.
+With this in mind, retracement traders wait for a price to pull back – or 'retrace' – a portion of its movement.
+This is seen as confirmation of a trend before buying or selling in order for them to benefit from a longer and more probable price movement in one direction or another.

-Trend reversals are often misconstrued as being retracements, which can lead to substantial capital loss.
-Frequently, a market pulls back before entering a rotational phase, effectively reducing a retracement trade's profit potential.
+Trend reversals are often misconstrued as being retracements.
+If this happens, it can lead to substantial capital loss.
+A market frequently pulls back before going into a rotational phase – and this can effectively reduce a retracement trade's profit potential.